exakat/php-dictionary/dictionary/variable-shadowing.ini.rst

 In PHP, this happens in different situations:

 + with local variables, by defining it several times in the same context, and starting a new usage.
++ with local variables, by defining it once as parameter, once as local variable, once as blind variable in a ``foreach()``, take 2 distinct situations
 + with static variables, after it was a local variable
 + with global variables, where a local variable and a global one carry the same name
 + with structures like foreach() and catch(), which creates variables that actually overwrite existing ones, but are not perceived as such by a human coder

 Such pattern sow confusion and lead to bugs.
+Given the context, the shadow may be intermittent: for example, a variable change content and type only when an exception is caught.

 .. code-block:: php